-- 1a) The solar charger will limit input power if more PV power is connected. - 1b) The PV voltage must exceed Vbat + 5V for the controller to start.
-Thereafter the minimum PV voltage is Vbat + 1V. - 2) A higher short circuit current may damage the solar charger in case of reverse polarity connection of the PV array. - 3) Equalization is by default disabled. - 4) For more information on data communication see the data communication paper in the Technical information section on our website.
+MPPT 150/60 MPPT 150/70 1a) The solar charger will limit input power if more e PV power is connected.
+1b) The PV voltage must exceed Vbat + 5V for th e controller to start.
+Thereafter the mini mum PV voltage is Vbat + 1V.
+2) A higher short circuit current may damage the solar charger in case of reverse polarity connection of the PV array.
+3) Equalization is by default disabled.
+For more information on data communication s our website. see the data communication paper in the e Technical information section on 5) MC4 models: several splitter pairs may be nee connector is 30A.
+The MC4 connectors are intern •